PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Deployment-Scenarios.md

 ---

 ## Install multiple versions on single VM
 Currently, it is not recommended to install more than one version of the InsightCS application suite on a single VM, it is technically possible.
-The following section outlines the steps taken to install InsightCS 2019.2 and InsightCS 2019.3 on `rcm-spidey.openvista.net` for DevOps scenario testing.
+The following section outlines the steps taken to install InsightCS 2015.1.3 and 2019.3.0 on `rcm-spidey.openvista.net` for DevOps scenario testing.

 1. Custom Installations